Jake Sanderson: Collegiate

-Sanderson joined the North Dakota Fighting Hawks men's ice hockey team for the 2020–21 season while majoring in kinesiology.
+Sanderson joined the North Dakota Fighting Hawks men's ice hockey team for the 2020–21 season, which play in the NCAA's National Collegiate Hockey Conference (NCHC), while majoring in kinesiology.
 As a freshman, he recorded two goals and 13 assists for 15 points through 22 games.
 Sanderson recorded his first collegiate goal on December 4, 2020, before missing seven games to compete at the 2021 World Junior Ice Hockey Championships with Team USA.
 He finished his rookie season with numerous honors including being named to the All-NCHC Rookie Team, NCHC Distinguished Scholar-Athlete, and earning All-NCHC Academic Team honors.
-During the quarterfinals of the NCAA championship, Sanderson led the team in both shots on goal and blocks while seeing nearly 53 minutes of ice time during a historic 5OT game.
+During the quarterfinals of the NCAA championship, Sanderson led the team in both shots on goal and blocks while seeing nearly 53 minutes of ice time during a historic five-overtime game.

 Sanderson returned to UND for his sophomore season as an assistant captain, where he was named to the 2021 NCHC Preseason All-Conference Team.

 Professional

-Having completed his sophomore season, Sanderson, while recovering from a hand injury, opted to conclude his collegiate career by agreeing to sign a three-year, entry-level contract with the Ottawa Senators on March 27, 2022.
-He would go on to make his NHL debut in October against the Buffalo Sabres.
-Sanderson scored his first NHL goal on November 23, 2022 in a 4–1 loss against the Vegas Golden Knights.
+Sanderson was selected by the Ottawa Senators in the first round, fifth overall, of the 2020 NHL entry draft.
+Having completed his sophomore college season, Sanderson, while recovering from a hand injury, decided to conclude his collegiate career, signing a three-year, entry-level contract with the Ottawa Senators on March 27, 2022.
+He made his NHL debut in October against the Buffalo Sabres.
+Sanderson scored his first NHL goal on November 23, 2022, in a 4–1 loss against the Vegas Golden Knights.
+Sanderson finished eighth in scoring on the Senators during the 2022–23 season, playing well for the team, recording 32 points in 77 games.
+At the end of the season, Sanderson was named to the NHL's All-Rookie Team.